 Tickets & Pricing

 Cruises are run by Waterton Shoreline Cruise Company.
-Tickets cost $53 CAD for adults, $26 CAD for youths aged 13 to 17, and $18 CAD for children aged 1 to 12.
+Tickets cost $55 CAD for people 13 years and older and $27 CAD for youths aged 0 to 12.

 Click here for updated pricing and the hours of operation.

 We bought our tickets the same day and there were plenty of available tickets for the 7 pm wildlife cruise.
 However, the 1 pm and 4 pm cruises were completely filled.
 We did this on a Monday in early August.

 National Geographic has called the Crypt Lake Hike one of the world’s most thrilling trails.
 This hike features a boat ride on Upper Waterton Lake, 4 waterfalls, a passage through a mountain tunnel, a section of trail where you hike along a cliff, holding onto chains, and then a walk around beautiful Crypt Lake.